Skip to main content

 The highest value of the two calculated in letters a) and b) will be declared.
 That is, 276.

-Notes to the solution for the second rented home :
+Notes to the solution of the second rented home :

-(1) The total amount to be deducted for interest on foreign capital invested in the acquisition of the property and the costs of repair and conservation of the property will be limited to the amount of the full income obtained.
-The excess may be deducted in the following four years (article 23.a).1 of the Personal Income Tax Law ).
-In this case the total amount (400 + 200 = 600 euros) is much lower than the full returns (10,800 euros).
+(1) The total amount to be deducted for interest on external capital invested in the acquisition of the property and the costs of repair and maintenance of the property will be limited to the amount of the gross income obtained.
+The excess may be deducted in the following four years (article 23.a).1 of the Tax Law.
+In this case the total amount (400 + 200 = 600 euros) is much lower than the gross returns (10,800 euros).
 (Back)

-(2) To determine the amounts destined for the depreciation of the real estate, take into account the following data:
+(2) To determine the amounts allocated to the amortization of the property, the following data is taken into account:

 Cadastral value: 13,800 euros

-(3) In accordance with article 14.2.b) of the Personal Income Tax Regulations, amortization may not exceed, in each year, the result of applying the determined amortization coefficients to the acquisition costs paid for the acquisition of the furniture (transferred together with the home). in accordance with the simplified amortization table approved by Order of March 27, 1998 referred to in article 30.1. of the aforementioned Regulation, that is, 10 percent.
+(3) According to article 14.2.b) of the Personal Income Tax Regulations, the amortization may not exceed, in each year, the result of applying to the acquisition costs paid for the acquisition of the furniture (transferred together with the home) the amortization coefficients determined in accordance with the simplified amortization table approved by Order of March 27, 1998, referred to in article 30.1.ª of the aforementioned Regulation, that is, 10%.
 (Back)

-(4) The reduction for leasing properties used for housing does not apply because the net return is negative.
+(4) The reduction for leasing properties used for housing does not apply because the net yield is negative.
 (Back)

 3. Sum of reduced net returns on real estate capital